| HOME

 Copyediting:

-for errors of spelling, grammar, punctuation, diction, and consistency
+a check for errors in spelling, grammar, punctuation, diction, and consistency

 proofreading.